jrviz/Zehnder-Q-ESPHome/README.md

 You should now have an edited secrets.yaml file, the zehnder-comfoair-q-m5stack-atoms3-updated.yml, the new_base.yml file copied into the packages folder and the edited m5stack-atoms3.yml in the boards folder

 ## Prepare image for AtomS3 Lite
-In your Home Assist go to  Settings / Add-ons
-Select the ESPHome Device builder and then select the ”Open Web UI” option You should now see your project in the dashboard
+In your Home Assistant go to  Settings / Add-ons Select the ESPHome Device builder and then select the ”Open Web UI” option You should now see your project in the dashboard